Yansu vs Dreamer

 |---|---|---|

-| Output type | Complete applications -- React + TypeScript with backend | Autonomous agents that execute tasks |
+| Output type | Knowledge, handoffs, and automations -- acts on observed work patterns | Autonomous agents that execute tasks |

 | Code ownership | Local, exportable -- code lives on your device | Locked in -- proprietary platform, no export |

-| Initiative | Proactive -- observes and builds without prompting | Reactive -- requires prompts to create agents |
+| Initiative | Proactive -- observes and acts without prompting | Reactive -- requires prompts to create agents |

 | Platform | Desktop native (macOS, Windows, Linux) | Cloud-hosted only (desktop, iOS, Chrome extension, email) |